Horst-ui/esx_nightclub/README.md

 If youre not german you also have to translate the [de.lua] dont use the en.lua

-You need to add the code in /optionalneeds and /basicneeds in esx_basicneeds and esx_optionalneeds.
+You need to add the lines in [effects] in esx_basicneeds and esx_optionalneeds.

 Have fun with it